-Alexis Battle, assistant professor of biomedical engineering at Johns Hopkins University, is one of five Hopkins scientists selected to receive funding from the Chan Zuckerberg Initiative.
-Through this program, these Hopkins scientists will share a $15 million award with 83 others from 53 institutions in the U.S. and eight other countries.
+Rachel Karchin, professor of biomedical engineering at Johns Hopkins University, is among this year’s cohort of scientists selected to receive funding from the Chan Zuckerberg Initiative.

-Alexis Battle joined the Johns Hopkins Department of Biomedical Engineering as an assistant professor in December 2017.
-In this interview, Battle discusses her experiences as a Google employee, as a researcher at Johns Hopkins, and as a mentor.
+Scott Wilson joined the Johns Hopkins Department of Biomedical Engineering as an assistant professor in January 2020.
+In this interview, he discusses his research in biomaterials and immunoengineering, a memorable “eureka” moment, and his goals for the future.

 April 3, 2020

 Rama Chellappa’s work in computer vision, pattern recognition, and machine learning has a range of applications—including medicine.

 René Vidal, the Herschel L. Seder Professor in the Department of Biomedical Engineering, has been elected to the American Institute for Medical and Biological Engineering’s College of Fellows.